 We project our beliefs on others because we don’t want to recognize certain aspects of ourselves.
 It might be the characteristics that we rather wouldn’t have had.
-Or it can be our strengths that we don’t feel worthy of having and thus we don’t act on them.
+Or it can be our strengths that we don’t feel worthy of having, and thus we don’t act on them.

 Another form of dysfunctional thought patterns are conclusions such as, “I’m not good enough, bad things always happen to me, or it will never work out.”
-These thoughts can be deeply seeded within our mind, and it takes work and time to release them.
+These thoughts can be deeply seeded within our minds, and it takes work and time to release them.

-Stray parts of our soul would be another example of why we use psychological projections to create our reality.
+Straying parts of our soul would be another example of why we use psychological projections to create our reality.
 (That would be another topic).

 The purpose of projecting them outside of us is to acknowledge them and healing them – but this is something that not everyone chooses to do.
 Some people stay in self-denial for the rest of their lives.